gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 7BCBH

-This routine is used by the Factor Evaluator to apply the "BASE" function.
+This routine is used by the Factor Evaluator to apply the "`BASE`" function.
 The VDP table number operand, from zero to nineteen, is evaluated (7C08H) and added to [TXTNAM](#txtnam) to locate the required Workspace Area base address.
 This is then placed in [DAC](#dac) as a single precision number (3236H).

 <a name="7be2h"></a><a name="vpoke"></a>

     Address...
 7BE2H

-This is the "VPOKE" statement handler.
+This is the "`VPOKE`" statement handler.
 The VRAM address operand is evaluated (4C64H) and checked to ensure that it is less than 4000H (7BFEH).
 The data operand is then evaluated (521CH) and passed to the [WRTVRM](#wrtvrm) standard routine in register A to write to the required address.

 <a name="7bf5h"></a>

     Address...
 7BF5H

-This routine is used by the Factor Evaluator to apply the "VPEEK" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`VPEEK`" function to an operand contained in [DAC](#dac).
 The VRAM address operand is checked to ensure it is less than 4000H (7BFEH).
 VRAM is then read via the RDVRM standard routine and the result placed in [DAC](#dac) as an integer (4FCFH).

 <a name="7bfeh"></a>

     Address...
 7BFEH

 This routine converts a numeric operand in [DAC](#dac) to an integer (2F8AH) and places it in register pair HL.
-If the operand is equal to or greater than 4000H, and thus outside the allowable VRAM range, an "Illegal function call" error is generated (475AH).
+If the operand is equal to or greater than 4000H, and thus outside the allowable VRAM range, an "`Illegal function call`" error is generated (475AH).

 <a name="7c08h"></a>

     Address...
 7C08H

-This routine evaluates (521CH) a parenthesized numeric operand and returns it as an integer in register A. If the operand is greater than the maximum allowable value initially supplied in register A an "Illegal function call" error is generated (475AH).
+This routine evaluates (521CH) a parenthesized numeric operand and returns it as an integer in register A. If the operand is greater than the maximum allowable value initially supplied in register A an "`Illegal function call`" error is generated (475AH).

 <a name="7c16h"></a><a name="dsko$"></a>

     Address...
 7C16H

-This is the "DSKO$" statement handler.
+This is the "`DSKO$`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c1bh"></a><a name="set"></a>

     Address...
 7C1BH

-This is the "SET" statement handler.
+This is the "`SET`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c20h"></a><a name="name"></a>

     Address...
 7C20H

-This is the "NAME" statement handler.
+This is the "`NAME`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c25h"></a><a name="kill"></a>

     Address...
 7C25H

-This is the "KILL" statement handler.
+This is the "`KILL`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c2ah"></a><a name="ipl"></a>

     Address...
 7C2AH

-This is the "IPL" statement handler.
+This is the "`IPL`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c2fh"></a><a name="copy"></a>

     Address...
 7C2FH

-This is the "COPY" statement handler.
+This is the "`COPY`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c34h"></a><a name="cmd"></a>

     Address...
 7C34H

-This is the "CMD" statement handler.
+This is the "`CMD`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c39h"></a>

     Address...
 7C39H

-This routine is used by the Factor Evaluator to apply the "DSKF" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`DSKF`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c3eh"></a>

     Address...
 7C3EH

-This routine is used by the Factor Evaluator to apply the "DSKI$" function.
+This routine is used by the Factor Evaluator to apply the "`DSKI$`" function.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c43h"></a>

     Address...
 7C43H

-This routine is used by the Factor Evaluator to apply the "ATTR$" function.
+This routine is used by the Factor Evaluator to apply the "`ATTR$`" function.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c48h"></a><a name="lset"></a>

     Address...
 7C48H

-This is the "LSET" statement handler.
+This is the "`LSET`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c4dh"></a><a name="rset"></a>

     Address...
 7C4DH

-This is the "RSET" statement handler.
+This is the "`RSET`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c52h"></a><a name="field"></a>

     Address...
 7C52H

-This is the "FIELD" statement handler.
+This is the "`FIELD`" statement handler.
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c57h"></a>

     Address...
 7C57H

-This routine is used by the Factor Evaluator to apply the "MKI$" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`MKI$`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c5ch"></a>

     Address...
 7C5CH

-This routine is used by the Factor Evaluator to apply the "MKS$" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`MKS$`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c61h"></a>

     Address...
 7C61H

-This routine is used by the Factor Evaluator to apply the "MKD$" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`MKD$`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c66h"></a>

     Address...
 7C66H

-This routine is used by the Factor Evaluator to apply the "CVI" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`CVI`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c6bh"></a>

     Address...
 7C6BH

-This routine is used by the Factor Evaluator to apply the "CVS" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`CVS`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c70h"></a>

     Address...
 7C70H

-This routine is used by the Factor Evaluator to apply the "CVD" function to an operand contained in [DAC](#dac).
+This routine is used by the Factor Evaluator to apply the "`CVD`" function to an operand contained in [DAC](#dac).
 An "`Illegal function call`" error is generated (475AH) on a standard MSX machine.

 <a name="7c76h"></a>

     Address...
 7C76H

 This routine completes the power-up initialization.
 At this point the entire Workspace Area is zeroed and only [EXPTBL](#exptbl) and [SLTTBL](#slttbl) have been initialized.
 A temporary stack is set at F376H and all one hundred and twelve hooks (560 bytes) filled with Z80 RET opcodes (C9H).
 [HIMEM](#himem) is set to F380H and the lowest RAM location found (7D5DH) and placed in [BOTTOM](#bottom).
-The one hundred and forty-four bytes of data commencing at 7F27H are copied to the Workspace Area from F380H to F40FH The function key strings are initialized via the INIFNK standard routine, [ENDBUF](#endbuf) and [NLONLY](#nlonly) are zeroed and a comma is placed in [BUFMIN](#bufmin) and a colon in KBFMIN.
-The address of the MSX ROM character set is taken from locations 0004H and 0005H and placed in CGPNT+1 and PRMPRV is set to point to [PRMSTK](#prmstk).
+The one hundred and forty-four bytes of data commencing at 7F27H are copied to the Workspace Area from F380H to F40FH The function key strings are initialized via the [INIFNK](#inifnk) standard routine, [ENDBUF](#endbuf) and [NLONLY](#nlonly) are zeroed and a comma is placed in [BUFMIN](#bufmin) and a colon in [KBFMIN](#kbfmin).
+The address of the MSX ROM character set is taken from locations 0004H and 0005H and placed in [CGPNT](#cgpnt)+1 and [PRMPRV](#prmprv) is set to point to [PRMSTK](#prmstk).
 Dummy values are placed in [STKTOP](#stktop), [MEMSIZ](#memsiz) and [VARTAB](#vartab) (their correct values are not known yet), one I/O buffer is allocated (7E6BH) and the Z80 SP set (62E5H).
 A zero byte is placed at the base of RAM, [TXTTAB](#txttab) is set to the following location and a "NEW" executed (6287H).

-The VDP is then initialized via the [INITIO](#initio), [INIT32](#init32) and [CLRSPR](#clrspr) standard routines, the cursor coordinates are set to row 11, column 10 and the sign on message "MSX system etc." is displayed (6678H).
-After a three second delay a search is carried out for any extension ROMs (7D75H) and a further "NEW" executed (6287H) in case a BASIC program has been run from ROM.
+The VDP is then initialized via the [INITIO](#initio), [INIT32](#init32) and [CLRSPR](#clrspr) standard routines, the cursor coordinates are set to row 11, column 10 and the sign on message "`MSX system etc.`" is displayed (6678H).
+After a three second delay a search is carried out for any extension ROMs (7D75H) and a further "`NEW`" executed (6287H) in case a BASIC program has been run from ROM.

 Finally the identification message "MSX BASIC etc." is displayed (7D29H) and control transfers to the Interpreter Mainloop "OK" point 411FH.